Skip to content

 Streaming Responses

 Agents stream responses by progressively editing messages.
 Streaming is enabled only when the requesting user is online (checked via should_use_streaming()), saving API calls for offline users.
+See Streaming Responses for the full feature documentation.

 Presence

-Agents set their Matrix presence with status messages containing model and role information (e.g., "🤖 Model: anthropic/claude-sonnet-4-latest | 💼 Code assistant | 🔧 5 tools available").
+Agents set their Matrix presence with status messages containing model and role information (e.g., "🤖 Model: anthropic/claude-sonnet-4-6 | 💼 Code assistant | 🔧 5 tools available").

 Presence States: - online - Agent running and ready - unavailable - Agent idle but connected (treated as online for streaming) - offline - Agent stopped or disconnected